 - Skill Sets – Nationally developed programs containing one or more nationally recognised units of competency.
 On successful completion you'll receive a Statement of Attainment.

-- TAFE Statement programs – Developed to meet specific training needs.
+- TAFE Statement of Attendance programs – Developed to meet specific training needs.
 Training is assessed, but is not nationally recognised.
-On successful completion, you'll receive a TAFE Statement.
+On successful completion, you'll receive a TAFE Certificate of Attendance.

 - TAFE Certificates of Attendance – Developed to meet specific training needs.
 Training is neither assessed nor nationally recognised.
 On completion you'll receive a TAFE Certificate of Attendance.